kykc/MsiFanControl/README.md

 There are two parameters (both mandatory) to set up advanced profile:
 1. Fan type: ``cpu`` or ``gpu``, pretty self-explanatory
-2. Values: this is array of six fan rotation speeds in percent in range 0-150 (don't ask my why, it's MSI design).
+2. Values: this is array of six fan rotation speeds in percent in range 0-150 (don't ask me why, it's MSI design).
    Exact temperatures at which next tier kicks in are unknown, and possible are hardware model dependent.

 _Examples:_